If you’re looking for the perfect commuter

 It’s well made:

-When you touch and hold this bag you know it’s well constructed.
-From the thick heavy material and stitching down to the zippers.
+When you touch and hold the thick heavy material and stitching down to the zippers, you know it’s well constructed.
 You can tell the designers tried to think of every little detail a professional cycle commuter might want or need in a bag like this.

-The company also lets you try the bag risk free.
-You have 30 days to try the bag and if it doesn’t meet your expectations, you can return it for a full refund.
+The company also lets you try the bag risk-free.
+You have 30 days to test the bag, and if it doesn’t meet your expectations, you can return it for a full refund.

-It has a two year limited warranty that basically guarantees your bag is free of defects in material and workmanship starting from the date of purchase. (excluding damage if you have an accident or from natural wear and tear)
+It has a two-year limited warranty that guarantees your bag is free of defects in material and workmanship starting from the date of purchase. (excluding damage if you have an accident or from natural wear and tear)

-So there you have it.
-My personal review on the perfect garment pannier bike bag for professionals who commute to work on bike.
+So there you have it—my review on the perfect